japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-EpochCoordinator.md

 * [[SetWriterPartitions-numPartitions]] Number of partitions

-| [[SetWriterPartitions]] Sent out (in request-response synchronous mode) exclusively when `WriteToContinuousDataSourceExec` leaf physical operator is requested to <<spark-sql-streaming-WriteToContinuousDataSourceExec.adoc#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>> (and requests a <<spark-sql-streaming-ContinuousWriteRDD.adoc#, ContinuousWriteRDD>> to collect that simply never finishes...and that's the _trick_ of continuous mode)
+| [[SetWriterPartitions]] Sent out (in request-response synchronous mode) exclusively when `WriteToContinuousDataSourceExec` leaf physical operator is requested to <<spark-sql-streaming-WriteToContinuousDataSourceExec.md#doExecute, execute and generate a recipe for a distributed computation (as an RDD[InternalRow])>> (and requests a <<spark-sql-streaming-ContinuousWriteRDD.md#, ContinuousWriteRDD>> to collect that simply never finishes...and that's the _trick_ of continuous mode)

 a| `StopContinuousExecutionWrites`
-| [[StopContinuousExecutionWrites]] Sent out (in request-response synchronous mode) exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run a streaming query in continuous mode>> (and it finishes successfully or not)
+| [[StopContinuousExecutionWrites]] Sent out (in request-response synchronous mode) exclusively when `ContinuousExecution` is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run a streaming query in continuous mode>> (and it finishes successfully or not)

 |===